IBMIntegration/aspera-academy/aspera-client-lab.md

 3. Open FileZilla and establish a connection to the Aspera Server.
 Connection Details:

 		Protocol: SFTP
-		Host: <HSTS-HOSTNMAE>
+		Host: hsts-jp.asperademo.com
 		Port: 33001
 		Login Type: Normal
-		User: Use your Login ID (e.g. user15)
+		User: Login Id is the first part of your email. (e.g. If email is rajan.krishnan@company.com, then, username is rajan.krishnan)
-		Password: Use your password.
+		Password: To be provided

 	![](images/image62.jpg)